Skyscanner

 Trending destinations grid — with prices upfront

-A 9-destination grid (vs. the existing 5-item list) with prices clearly displayed from the start — directly addressing the 74% of users who distrust hidden costs, and expanding the range of destinations surfaced at a glance.
+A 9-destination grid with prices clearly displayed from the start — directly addressing the 74% of users who distrust hidden costs, and a direct response to testing which confirmed pricing as a primary trust signal.

 04